 In the Infant and Junior School our curriculum sets out to provide pupils with the best possible start to their educational journey.
 We believe in the importance of identifying the needs and skills of each individual pupil to guide the delivery and differentiation of our curriculum.
-We aim to build a community where tolerance and empathy are developed, good manners are the expected standard and all pupils are respected for their diverse contribution to our school.
+We aim to build a community where tolerance and empathy are developed, good manners are the expected standard, and all pupils are respected for their diverse contribution to our school.
 We strive to develop effective learning habits in our children which will equip them for life beyond the primary years.
-In the Infant and Junior School staff are alert to opportunities which enable them to engage, illustrate and practise the LVS Learning Values and Skills.
-These five pairs of values are an intrinsic part of our curriculum and daily practice.
-We aspire for our CURRICULUM POLICY - WHOLE SCHOOL Page 3 of 9 pupils to be independent, articulate and creative individuals who relish challenge and demonstrate endeavour.
+In the Infant and Junior School, staff are alert to opportunities which enable them to engage in their learning.
+As a Round Square school, we use he Round Square Heroes of Discovery capture and describe the attitudes, attributes, skills and values to be developed and explored by our pupils.
+The twelve Round Square Discoveries are integrated into our curriculum planning and form the structure for a wide variety of reflection and non-formal assessment activities.
+The Heroes, and the characteristic they represent, are:

-The Learning Values and Skills are: